Rohit-Alex/Tsuki-No-Me/src/Tutorials/ReadmeFiles/ReactRoadMap.md

 1. Mounting Phase:
     1. constructor() - Initializes the component and sets up initial state and bindings.
     2. static getDerivedStateFromProps() - Syncs state with props before the initial render.
-(Rarely used during         mounting phase unless necessary)
+This method is called for every render cycle and provides an opportunity to update the component's state based on changes in props before the initial render.
+    The method should return an object that represents the updated state of the component, or null if no state update is necessary.
     3. render() - Outputs the JSX to render the component to the DOM.
     4. componentDidMount() - Invoked after the component is rendered to the DOM.
 Ideal for side-effects like data fetching, DOM manipulations, etc.

 2. Updating Phase:
     1. static getDerivedStateFromProps() - Syncs state with new props before the component updates.
 (Triggered on prop or state change)
     2. shouldComponentUpdate() - Determines if the component should re-render.
-If false is returned, the update is skipped.
+It takes two arguments: nextProps and nextState.
+This method returns a boolean value that determines whether the component should update or not.
+If this method returns true, the component will update, and if it returns false, the component will not update.
     3. render() - Re-renders the component.
     4. getSnapshotBeforeUpdate() - Captures some information from the DOM before it updates (e.g., scroll position).
 The value returned here is passed to componentDidUpdate.
     5. componentDidUpdate() - Called after the component has been updated in the DOM.
 This is where you can use the snapshot value, perform side-effects, etc.